Ritik-Nandanwar/react-quiz-app/README.md

-# A full stack quiz app built with
+# A full quiz app built with
  - React
  - Firebase
  - Triivia API